Leadership

 Chair Development Committee

-William Vincent (Vince) Walisko has had an active role in telecommunications technology and business development for over 40 years.
-He had on-air and engineering duties at a commercial radio station during high school and master control and editing at a commercial television station during his time at the Syracuse University S.I.
-Newhouse School of Public Communications.
-He taught television technology as a member of the Adjunct Faculty at The American University.
-He was involved with the development of Satellite News Gathering at GTE Spacenet and the development of fly-away systems for GEC McMichael.
-Vince managed the development of a video capture and playback system for PCs at a company cofounded by Tom Wheeler in the late 1980s.
+Vince managed the development of a video capture and playback system for PCs in the late 1980s.
 He served as Project Manager for PanAmSat during the early years while they had only one satellite.
 He shepherded the transition to and interoperability of digital satellite video during his time as Group Director of Global Broadcast and Special Services at Intelsat.
 Vince managed an international sales and marketing team for Williams Vyvx Services.
-He cofounded three companies and consulted to satellite operators and Government contractors before he took over all technical aspects of GE Satellite operating a single satellite in the Asia/Pacific region with focus on mobility/aeronautical services.
-His current role is Chief Information Security Officer and Senior Vice President, Engineering & Operations for Eutelsat America Corp., a subsidiary of Eutelsat.
-Vince believes that organizations such as the Clarke Foundation which promote learning, creativity and thought synthesis help to instill values important to the future of our society.
+He cofounded three companies and consulted to satellite operators and Government contractors before he took over all technical aspects of GE Satellite operating a single satellite in the Asia/Pacific region with focus on mobility and aeronautical services.
+He was Chief Information Security Officer and Senior Vice President, Engineering & Operations for Eutelsat America Corp.

 Constance Chatfield-Taylor